How Investors Can Grab Better Returns for Finance Using the Zacks ESP Screener

 The Zacks Earnings ESP, Explained

-Now that we understand what the ESP is and how beneficial it can be, let's dive into a stock that currently fits the bill.
-American Express (AXP) earns a #3 (Hold) right now and its Most Accurate Estimate sits at $1.79 a share, just 30 days from its upcoming earnings release on October 22, 2021.
+The last thing we will do today, now that we have a grasp on the ESP and how powerful of a tool it can be, is to quickly look at a qualifying stock.
+Citigroup (C) holds a #3 (Hold) at the moment and its Most Accurate Estimate comes in at $2.04 a share 15 days away from its upcoming earnings release on October 12, 2021.

-By taking the percentage difference between the $1.79 Most Accurate Estimate and the $1.77 Zacks Consensus Estimate, American Express has an Earnings ESP of 1.01%.
-Investors should also know that AXP is just one of a large group of stocks with positive ESPs.
+Citigroup's Earnings ESP sits at 14.29%, which, as explained above, is calculated by taking the percentage difference between the $2.04 Most Accurate Estimate and the Zacks Consensus Estimate of $1.79.
+C is also part of a large group of stocks that boast a positive ESP.
 All of these qualifying stocks can be filtered by ESP, Zacks Rank, % Surprise (Last Qtr.), and Reporting date.

 Using the Zacks Earnings ESP to your advantage is just the start.
 Make sure to check out the Earnings ESP Home Page for even more earnings-related tips and tricks to design a winning investment portfolio.